klown/fluid-cockroachdb/docs/Operations.md

 When initialized, the request component establishes the connection with the database as per its options.
 It is then available for database queries.
-However, the request instance is a member of the `fluid.cockroachdb.operations` component described immediately following.
-Clients will use the operations component for most of the interactions with the database and its tables.
+However, an instance of the request component is a member of the `fluid.cockroachdb.operations` component described immediately following.
+Clients will use the operations component for most of the interactions with the database.

 ### `fluid.cockroachdb.operations`